CLICK ON ANY PICTURE TO SEE IT FULL SIZE - THEN NAVIGATE LEFT OR RIGHT- CLICK X AT TOP OF PICTURE TO EXIT

 ACDO is a Bolton firm.

-LANRY (on the back of the bus) was this a bleach?
+LANRY (on the back of the bus) a bleach made by a firm in Nelson

 Bow Street, a summer’s day.
 The drains had been unable to cope with a thunderstorm and water coming up from the drains reached a depth of almost a foot.